The Amityville Playhouse: Release

-Amityville Playhouse was released on DVD in the United Kingdom by 4Digital Media on April 13, 2015.
+The Amityville Playhouse was released on DVD in the United Kingdom by 4Digital Media on April 13, 2015.
 4Digital Media also released the film, under the name The Amityville Theater, on DVD in North America on June 23, 2015.

 Reception

-Amityville Playhouse was deemed "a slog" that was full of "terrible actors" by Tex Hula of Ain't It Cool News.
-Patrick Cooper of Bloody Disgusting lambasted Amityville Playhouse, writing, "The film is absolutely miserable from the script to the acting.
+The Amityville Playhouse was deemed "a slog" that was full of "terrible actors" by Tex Hula of Ain't It Cool News.
+Patrick Cooper of Bloody Disgusting lambasted The Amityville Playhouse, writing, "The film is absolutely miserable from the script to the acting.
 The lighting is either washed out or too dark and overall just avoid this mess."
-James Luxford of Radio Times was similarly critical of the film, calling it an unoriginal "shabby shock-fest" with "stiff and awkward performances" before concluding, "Unlikely to excite even the most ardent horror fans, Amityville Playhouse is an under-developed misfire that, if nothing else, makes you pine for scary movies of old."
+James Luxford of Radio Times was similarly critical of the film, calling it an unoriginal "shabby shock-fest" with "stiff and awkward performances" before concluding, "Unlikely to excite even the most ardent horror fans, The Amityville Playhouse is an under-developed misfire that, if nothing else, makes you pine for scary movies of old."
 The film was allotted a score of 1/5 by The Guardian's Leslie Felperin, who succinctly stated that it suffered from "bad special effects, deliciously lousy scriptwriting, cack-handed direction and, above all, truly atrocious acting, attaining a level of ineptitude and woodenness that would shame the cheapest amateur porn film."